FraserThompson/dunedinsound.com/src/content/blog/2018-07-28-talking-to-methchrist/index.md

 title: 'Talking to Methchrist'
 date: 2018-07-27T19:00:00.000Z
 tags:
-    - interview
+  - Interview
-    - methchrist
+  - Methchrist
 author: 'Fraser Thompson'
 background_position: center
 background_size: cover
-description: 'I spoke to the virulent trio over some pints to get the skinny on what they''ve been doing and what they''re doing next.'
+description: "I spoke to the virulent trio over some pints to get the skinny on what they've been doing and what they're doing next."
-media:
-    Methchrist: {machine_name: methchrist}
 cover: ./cover.jpg
 ---

 If you’re feeling a little itchy it could be because Methchrist haven’t played a gig here since January, but that all changes tonight.
 In a vile ritual of hatred at the Crown Hotel, the solar anus will expand and from its foul depths spew forth a torrent of pure evil into the expectant mouths of the cult elite.
 There will be no escape, and only the true will survive.

 I spoke to the virulent trio over some pints to get the skinny on what they've been doing and what they're doing next.

 <center><iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=483929922/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://methchrist.bandcamp.com/album/nomadic-war-machine">Nomadic War Machine by METHCHRIST</a></iframe></center>